May 19, 2026

 Frequently Asked Questions

-• Participation in the pitch competition is free of charge.
-You do not need to have experience as an entrepreneur to compete.
+• You do not need to have experience as an entrepreneur to compete.
 You can simply have an idea for a product or service.

 Participants will be taught how to present a business pitch in 5 minutes.